 Sometimes it stops doing its job, known as posterior tibial tendon dysfunction (PTTD), which over time can lead to a flattening of the arches and adult acquired flat foot.

 The symptoms include pain and swelling, a feeling of warmth or redness along the inside of the foot and ankle, flattening of the arch, and pronation (the rolling inward of the ankle).

 There are a few different treatment options that can stop PTTD from progressing if we catch it in time.
 Possible treatments might include orthotics to support the feet and ankles, ankle braces and wearing a cast or boot to immobilize the foot and allow healing.
 These might be accompanied by physical therapy, anti-inflammatory medications and changing the type of shoes you wear.
+Additionally our office can offer other regenerative medicine techniques to treat this problem, including our MLS pain laser treatments.
+These have shown to be effective in helping to bring blood flow and healing properties to the tendon.
 Platelet Rich Plasma Injections (PRP) have also been effective in helping posterior tibial tendon dysfunction.

 In very advanced cases when none of these options relieve the pain and progression, surgery might be necessary.
 But that’s always a last resort.